nastch2000/tchouankem-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Hugues Tchouankem is a professor for Distributed Systems at Department of Information Technology at the University of Applied Sciences and Arts Dortmund, Germany.
+He also works as a senior research scientist and project leader in the corporate research and development department at Robert Bosch GmbH.
+Aside to his professional and academic activities, Hugues Tchouankem teached as a part-time lecturer at the Department of Business and Informatics at the Hannover University of Applied Sciences and Arts where he gave the course "Vehicular Communication (V2X)" for Bachelor and Master students.
+His research interests include distributed systems, computer networks, mobile and vehicular communication with a growing focus on artificial intelligence for mobile networks.
 {style="text-align: justify;"}